 Like its neighbours across the Caribbean, Jamaica is vulnerable to natural disasters including hurricanes, flooding and the effects of climate change.
 It is an upper middle-income country but struggles with low growth, high public debt and external shocks which weaken its economy.

-The Road Some has Taken because of Jamaica’s Debt Crisis
+The Road Some has Taken because of the Economic Status in Jamaica

 I know, you can identify some of these avenues or you know someone who has gone down one of these roads: